 In the Gospels salvation is presented as accomplished, as literally spoken in John 19:30: “It is finished.”

 In the Book of Acts salvation is proclaimed.
-Acts 13:38-39 exemplifies this truth: Be it known unto you therefore, men and brethren, that through this man is preached unto you the forgiveness of sins: and by him all that believe are justified from all things, from which ye could not be justified by the law of Moses.
+Acts 13:38-39 exemplifies this truth: "Therefore, my brothers, I want you to know that through Jesus the forgiveness of sins is proclaimed to you.
+Through him everyone who believes is justified from everything you could not be justified from by the law of Moses.”

 In the Epistles (from Romans to Jude) salvation is explained.
-Paul establishes, for example, in Romans 8:23: ?we ourselves groan within ourselves, waiting for the adoption, to wit, the redemption of our body.
+Paul establishes, for example, in Romans 8:23: …groan inwardly as we wait eagerly for our adoption as sons, the redemption of our bodies.

 The Preaching in the Book of Acts